banhday/Skeen/README.md

-Skeen's specification for NETYS 2021
+Skeen's specifications for NETYS 2021